okfn/buildkit/doc/source/manual.rst

 keyboard or copy a file, check email etc. Eventually gpg will collect enough entropy and generate you a key which it uses to sign your packages.

-QUESTION: Does the buildkit install leave you at a root prompt by mistake?

 The default install assumes you will be setting the "host.buildkit" hostname to whichever system you will host your repository on and run VMs on.
 In this case this will be localhost so edit ``/etc/hosts`` to add the "host.buildkit" hostname